 Because satellite dishes require a professional touch, DISH doesn’t offer self-installation.
 But that won’t cost you extra in time or money.
 DISH goes above and beyond with installation—it’s free in up to 6 rooms and available as soon as the next day.

-**Watching live and recorded TV anywhere requires an internet-connected, Sling enabled DVR and compatible mobile device.
+**Watching live and recorded TV anywhere requires an internet-connected Hopper w/Sling or Hopper 3 and compatible mobile device.